 Paired Passages On The SAT

-Longer paired passages on SAT Reading are 40-50 lines each.
-In contrast to the short paired passages, longer paired passages will often include introductory material with information about the genre, publication date, and sometimes even the general situation/topic of the text.
+Paired passages on SAT Reading often include introductory material with information about the genre, publication date, and sometimes even the general situation/topic of the text.
 Here's an example from a practice SAT:

-As you can see, this introductory material tells you about the type of passage (Passage 1 is an analysis of a famous speech, Passage 2 is from a biography), when the source of each passage was originally published (as well as when the "historic March on Washington" occurred), and that both passages will have something to do with Martin Luther King, Jr.
+The introductory material above tells you about the type of passage (Passage 1 is from a statement by Douglas, Passage 2 is from a statement by Lincoln) and when the source of each passage was originally published/written (as well as when the Lincoln-Douglas Debates occurred).

 Plan of Attack: All Paired Passages

 There is no one surefire strategy that will let you power through questions on paired passages, because part of it depends on how you approach the passage.
-Below, I've gathered my top three strategies for mastering paired passages; use them as best works for you.
+Below, we've gathered our top three strategies for mastering paired passages; try out each to see which best works for you.

 Strategy 1: Start By Answering Questions on Individual Passages

-No matter how you approach the passage (thorough read first, questions first, or skimming and then questions), for paired passages I highly, HIGHLY recommend answering the questions about each individual passage first before moving on to the multi-passage questions.
-Even if you're planning on guessing on questions that ask about multiple passages (more on why you’d want to do that later), it’s still worth it to take time to answer questions on individual passages.
-Why?
+No matter how you approach the passage (thorough read first, questions first, or skimming and then questions), for paired passages, I highly, highly recommend answering the questions about each individual passage first before moving on to the multi-passage questions.
+Even if you're planning on guessing on questions that ask about multiple passages, it’s still worth it to take time to answer questions on individual passages.

-The advantage of answering questions on each passage before moving on to multipassage questions is twofold.
-For one thing, each passage that appears as part of a set of paired passages, even the "long" paired passages, are shorter and less complicated than the standalone long passages (since you're expected to compare passage to passage, not just focus in on one passage).
-Because of this, it's often easier to answer the individual passage questions - there are fewer words to read overall, and it's easier to find details.
+Each passage that appears as part of a set of paired passages is shorter and less complicated than the standalone long passages (since you're expected to compare passage to passage, not just focus in on one passage).
+Because of this, it's often easier to answer the individual passage questions—there are fewer words to read overall, and it's easier to find details.

 In addition, sometimes the questions the SAT asks about each individual passages will give you information that might be helpful when it comes to questions about both passages